mycroftwilde/Portainer_Templates/TableOfContents/Updates/Previous/README.md

 # Newer Updates:

-#### 7/4/2022 - a few smaller resource links/elements have been added, along with some formatting changes to the main page.
+#### 7/4/2022 - A few smaller resource links/elements have been added, along with some formatting changes to the main page for better organization.

 #### 7/3/2022 - I've added some extra resource links in a few places and added a new section to the Table of Contents..
 I'm sure there is more but I can't remember the specifics